-If the student does not meet either the GPA or credit completion standard, the student will be placed on Financial Aid Warning for the next registered semester.
+If the student does not meet either the GPA or credit completion standard, the student will be notified via electronic delivery that they are being placed on Financial Aid Warning for the next registered semester.
 While on warning, students are eligible to receive financial aid.
 Students on warning are encouraged to use the many academic support services on campus to improve their academic standing.
 This status is for one semester.
 To be removed from financial aid warning, the student must obtain both the GPA and Credit Completion standards.
 Students who fail to meet these standards will be placed on Financial Aid Suspension.

 A student who has reached the maximum timeframe before completing the program, or it is determined that they can not graduate within the 150% maximum time frame will be suspended from financial aid.
 There is no probation for the maximum timeframe requirement.

-Students who do not meet the minimum cumulative GPA and/or credit completion ratio or do not meet the terms of financial aid academic plan will be placed on financial aid suspension.
+Students who do not meet the minimum cumulative GPA and/or credit completion ratio or do not meet the terms of financial aid academic plan will be notified via electronic delivery that they are being placed on financial aid suspension.
 While on suspension, students are not eligible for most financial aid programs.
 (Exceptions include institutional aid, private loan programs and outside assistance that does not require SAP.)

 Provided the student is allowed to register by the academic department, s/he may attend The College of St. Scholastica at his or her own expense until the minimum cumulative GPA and credit completion requirement has been met.
 Students who fail to meet these standards due to unusual circumstances may appeal the financial aid SAP suspension status.